 The article says that Cardinal Groër was suspected of "abusing minors and young men."
-Not children.
+Not kids.
 As has been true in most cases, the abuse did not involve pedophilia, but homosexuality.
 Also, the story mentions how a Fr.
 Udo Fischer was molested by Groër "in the early 1970s."
-Since Fischer was born in 1952 (we check out everything), that means the Times has unwittingly found yet another homosexual "victim."
+Since Fischer was born in 1952 (we check out everything at the Catholic League), that means the Times has unwittingly found yet another homosexual "victim."